scala-network/DefyX/doc/configuration.md

 ### RANDOMX_PROGRAM_SIZE

-The number of instructions in a DefyX program.
+The number of instructions in a RandomX program.

 #### Permitted values
 Positive integers divisible by 8 in the range 8 - 32768 (inclusive).

 #### Notes
-Smaller values will make DefyX more DRAM-latency bound, while higher values will make DefyX more compute-bound.
+Smaller values will make RandomX more DRAM-latency bound, while higher values will make RandomX more compute-bound.
 Some values are unsafe.
 See [Unsafe configurations](#unsafe-configurations).

 ### RANDOMX_PROGRAM_ITERATIONS